Education about responsible alcohol use begins at the home, suggests the ARA.

 Bishops, a school for boys, re-issued the Teenagers and Alcohol guide in conjunction with the Industry Association for Responsible Alcohol Use (ARA).
 The practical guide assists parents in initiating conversations with their children about alcohol related issues.
 The school’s counselling department, called the Bishops Support Unit, produced the guide for the first time in 2007 with funding from the ARA.

-Since the guide was first launched in 2007, there has been an Afrikaans edition produced as well as a more visually focused and simplified edition.
+was first launched in 2007, there has been an Afrikaans edition produced as well as a more visually focused and simplified edition.
 ARA was also approached by a Brazilian teachers association, who saw the value in the guide and requested it be translated into Portuguese for use in their home country.

 In addition, the various schools which took part in the programme since the edition was first launched have developed a number of initiatives in conjunction with the guide including an ‘alcohol pact’, which is part of a document of understanding that parents accept when their son enters Bishops.

 A teenager’s first interaction with alcohol often stems from the home and this is where they can be exposed to abusive drinking behaviour.
 “Parents should realise that they are setting the example and education around responsible alcohol use begins in the home,” says ARA spokesperson Adrian Botha.
 “The re-issuing of Teenagers and Alcohol is timeous with the recent spate of media reports around underage drinking.
 Parents can use this guide as a tool to deal with what is often an uncomfortable and difficult situation.”